-Recognizing the tremendous importance of successful community reintegration to public safety and the well-being of committed juveniles and their families, NC Juvenile Justice applied for and received Second Chance Act (SCA) Comprehensive Juvenile Reentry Systems Reform Planning Program grant.
-This award covers a 12-month grant period to develop a comprehensive strategic plan designed to achieve the overall goals of reducing recidivism, increasing public safety, and addressing the challenges that reentry poses for youth involved in the juvenile justice system.
-Grantees were required to sequentially complete the four key deliverables:
+Recognizing the critical role of successful community reintegration to public safety and the well-being of committed juveniles and their families, NC Juvenile Justice applied for and received for FY 2016-7 a year of continuation funding for the Second Chance Act (SCA) Comprehensive Juvenile Reentry Systems Reform Program's FY 2015-16 implementation grant.
+The continuation funding provided ongoing support for the implementation of a comprehensive strategic plan designed to achieve the overall goals of reducing recidivism, increasing public safety, and addressing the challenges that reentry poses for youth involved in the juvenile justice system.